php-activerecord/activerecord/README.md

 ## Installation ##

 Setup is very easy and straight-forward.
-There are essentially only three configuration points you must concern yourself with:
+There are essentially only two configuration points you must concern yourself with:

-1. Setting the model autoload directory.
-2. Configuring your database connections.
+1. Configuring your database connections.
-3. Setting the database connection to use for your environment.
+2. Setting the database connection to use for your environment.

 Example: